afforeroc/flask-cf/README.md

 # Create and configure an Flask app to deploy on Cloud Foundry
 This repository belongs to [tutorial set](https://github.com/afforeroc/deploy-on-cloudfoundry) about how to create and configure a web app to deploy on cloud.
-Additional, contains a web app sample for study and use.
+Additional, contains a web app sample for study and use.<br>

-> If you want to ...
+If you want to ...
->  * **run app sample locally**- review steps 1 and 2.
+>  * **Run app sample locally**- review steps 1 and 2.
->  * **deploy app sample on cloud**- review step 3.
+>  * **Deploy app sample on cloud**- review step 3.

 ## Tutorial
 This tutorial was designed to be done on a personal computer.
 Most every steps require using of console commands except when is indicated.